rwilson504/Blogger/gsa-per-diem-connector/gsa-per-diem-connector.md

 Developing this connector involved aligning with Microsoft's [certification submission guidelines](https://learn.microsoft.com/en-us/connectors/custom-connectors/certification-submission-ip), ensuring both functionality and compliance.
 The approval signifies the connector's readiness to serve the public sector's specific needs.

 ## Connector Overview
 The GSA Per Diem Connector seamlessly integrates with Power Platform, granting users immediate access to up-to-date GSA per diem rates.
 This integration is key for accurately calculating travel expenses and streamlining expense reporting processes.
+For more in-depth information and a detailed exploration of the connector's capabilities, visit the [official GSA Per Diem Rates connector page on Microsoft Learn](https://learn.microsoft.com/en-us/connectors/gsaperdiem/).

 ## Empowering Public Sector Organizations
 The connector is specifically designed to: